AdobeDocs/experience-platform.en/help/data-science-workspace/jupyterlab/create-a-model.md

 ## Evaluator file {#evaluator-file}

 The `evaluator.py` file contains logic for how you wish to evaluate your trained recipe as well as how your training data should be split.
-In the retail sales example, the logic for loading and preparing the training data will be included.
-We will go over the two sections below.

 ### Split the dataset {#split-the-dataset}

 The data preparation phase for training requires splitting the dataset to be used for training and testing.
 This `val` data is used implicitly to evaluate the model after it is trained.
 This process is separate from scoring.

 This section shows the `split()` function which loads data into the notebook, then cleans up the data by removing unrelated columns in the dataset.
 From there, you can perform feature engineering which is the process to create additional relevant features from existing raw features in the data.

 ![Split function](../images/jupyterlab/create-recipe/split.png)

 ### Evaluate the trained model {#evaluate-the-trained-model}

 The `evaluate()` function is performed after the model is trained and returns a metric to indicate how successful the model performs.
 The `evaluate()` function uses the testing dataset labels and the trained model to predict a set of features.
 These predicted values are then compared with actual features in the testing dataset.
-In this example the metrics used are precision, recall, f1, and accuracy.
+In this example the metrics used are `precision`, `recall`, `f1`, and `accuracy`.
 Notice that the function returns a `metric` object containing an array of evaluation metrics.
 These metrics are used to evaluate how well the trained model performs.

 ![evaluate](../images/jupyterlab/create-recipe/evaluate.png)